hbasold/folproof-rondo/README.md

 1. From the shell

 - After installation: type `folproof [your-proof].fol`, from anywhere.
-- Without installation: type `node cli.js [your-proof].fol`, from within the folproof directory.
+- Without installation: type `node folproof-cli.mjs [your-proof].fol`, from within the folproof directory.

 2. From the web